How much does a heat pump cost in 2024?

 If you can go solar, running a heat pump could cost nothing, as long as you have the space and budget for all the extra panels you’ll need.
 But even if you can only offset some of the energy use, it could still be a money-saver.

 If you get your electricity from the grid, heat pumps won't always save money compared to other HVAC systems, as we've covered.
 But with free electricity from rooftop solar panels, heat pumps can become an unbeatable deal.

-Even if you can't completely offset your heat pump's electricity usage with solar (you'd need at least a dozen panels, plus full net metering), every free kWh helps drive down your total energy costs.
-The upfront costs are high, but tax credits and other rebates can help bring the cost down, along with financing options.
+Even if you can't completely offset your heat pump's electricity usage with solar, every free kWh helps drive down your total energy costs.
+The upfront investment is high, but tax credits and other rebates can help bring the cost down, along with financing options.
 Done right, it works out to be an excellent investment over the lifespan of all the equipment.

 If you’re retrofitting a heat pump into an older home, you might also need to upgrade some of your home’s infrastructure.
 Some of these projects can include:

 Duct sealing and modifications: $1,000 - $5,000.
 High-performance heat pumps are extra-sensitive to leaky ductwork, and they need bigger ducts than furnaces do.